shitcodebykaushik/linux_tut/Networking/Base.md

 # Day 1
+- Packets are the building blocks for the networking communication .
+It allows for seamless communication over the network .
 - Port scanner is software application program that scans a server or network for the open ports .
 - Port 20 (UDP) — File Transfer Protocol (FTP) for data transfer
 - Port 22 (TCP) — Secure Shell (SSH) protocol for secure logins, FTP, and port forwarding